West Dean House: The West Dean estate

 The West Dean estate has approximately 6350 acre of land.
 The estate has 136 houses and cottages, as well as more than 100 farm buildings; some are occupied by the staff of the estate and college, as well as by pensioners of the foundation and local families.
 There are twelve farms on the estate, many of which have been owned by the estate for generations; their agricultural activates are split between livestock and cereals.

 Woodlands make up around 2000 acre of the estate, the main tree species being the native beech, found on the South Downs.
 The woodlands were badly affected by the storms of 1987 and 1990, and the woodland took over a decade to recover.
 The woodlands have become increasingly important, particularly when they began to supply the key fuel to provide heating for the estate in the 1970s.
 After the old boilers and electric heaters proved to be incapable with dealing with the needs of the ever growing West Dean College, other methods were looked into, and wood fuel appeared to be the most eco-friendly alternative.
 One thousand two hundred tonnes of wood chippings are needed to supply not only West Dean College, but several other buildings on the estate as well, including the village church.
 The woodland also conceals a rich heritage with sites like Goosehill Camp dating back to the Iron Age.

 Monkton House

 On the wider estate, William James commissioned Edwin Lutyens to build a subsidiary house, Monkton House.
-Built in 1902, the house was redesigned by Edward James in the 1930s, who engaged Christopher Nicholson and Hugh Casson, and was assisted by Salvador Dali, to create a rare example of a Surrealist country house.
+Built in 1902, the house was redesigned by Edward James in the 1930s, who engaged Christopher Nicholson and Hugh Casson, and was assisted by Salvador Dalí, to create a rare example of a Surrealist country house.